-CICA is the National Peak Body for the Career Industry in Australia.
+CICA is Australia’s Peak Body for the Career Industry.
 Its establishment in 2000 was a world first and it continues to be a leader in the field.
 It is a focal point for government and other stakeholders concerned for and interested in promoting quality career development services in Australia.

 - Consult and collaborate with relevant stakeholders.